gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/intel_graphics.md

 ### Enable performance support {#enable_performance_support}

-Starting with Gen6 (Sandy Bridge and onwards), Intel GPUs provide performance counters used for exposing internal performance data to drivers.
+Starting with Gen 6 (Sandy Bridge and onwards), Intel GPUs provide performance counters used for exposing internal performance data to drivers.
 The drivers and hardware registers refer to this infrastructure as the *Observation Architecture* (internally \"OA\") [7](https://www.phoronix.com/scan.php?page=news_item&px=Intel-HSW-Observation-Arch), but Intel\'s documentation also more generally refers to this functionality as providing *Observability Performance